 Menu

-If you have lawyers working for you and you’re ready to retire, the first succession plan option to consider is an associate buyout.
-Here’s what you need to know about this popular choice.
+If you have lawyers working for you and you’re ready to retire, a natural option to consider is to have an associate buy you out.
+You may have even hired your associate with this outcome in mind.
+Here’s what you need to know about an associate buyout.

 Your answers to these questions will likely fall within one of the following categories:

-If your answer is akin to, “Are you kidding me?!”, there is no need to think any more about an insider deal.
+If your instinctive answer was, “Are you kidding me?!”, there is no need to think any more about an insider deal.
 Many insider deals are partially funded from the firm’s future profits to make it feasible for successors to pay the retiring lawyer.
 There will be no future profits for funding if the successor mismanages the firm.
 That means it’s time for Plan B: find a third-party successor.

 If your answer is more along the lines of, “I think there’s a good chance,” what makes you so confident that the lawyer has the “right stuff”?
 Have you objectively evaluated the situation and your associate?
-Do you have any blind spots?
+It can be hard to recognize your own blind spots, especially when you genuinely like and value your associate.

-If you work with Roy Ginsburg to gain that objective evaluation and Roy confirms your judgment, he’ll then provide you with the parameters of how to price and structure the buyout for a successful transition.
+Roy Ginsburg can help you make a truly objective evaluation.
+If he confirms your judgment, he’ll then provide you with the parameters of how to price and structure the buyout for a successful transition.

 A good place to start is to obtain an appraisal.
 That will provide an outsider’s judgment of the practice’s value.